 The State Opera

 The State Opera (formerly the State Opera Prague, between 1948 and 1992 the Smetana Theatre, and originally the New German Theatre) has been a part of the National Theatre since 2012.
-The Opera and Ballet ensembles give repertory performances at the State Opera.
+The State Opera building is getting ready for the reconstruction from July 2, 2016.
+During the time of its closure, you can see Opera and Ballet performances at the Karlín Music Theatre.

 The Prague State Opera resides in the building which on January 5, 1888 was opened as a Prague German stage with the performance of Wagner’s opera, The Mastersingers of Nürnberg.
 In the 19th century, Prague Germans performed in the Estate’s Theater in alternation with a Czech company.
 Desire for their own theater led to negotiations in 1883 for the construction of a new theater building for the German Theater Association.
 Over the next three years, a blueprint was drawn up and handed over to the Vienna atelier of Fellner and Hellmer.
 Also sharing in the design was the architect of the Vienna Municipal Theater, Karl Hasenauer, while Prague architect Alfons Wertmüller took part in the construction.
 Financing came from private collections.
 With its spacious auditorium and neo-Rococo decoration, this theater building is among the most beautiful in Europe.